-All students at Golden Gate University School of Law have an obligation to conduct themselves in a manner compatible with the School of Law's function as an educational institution.
+All students at Golden Gate University School of Law have an obligation to conduct themselves in a manner compatible with the School of Law's function as an educational institution preparing students for entry into the legal profession.
+The standards of professionalism within the legal field and within the School of Law are based on principles of honesty and ethics.
+The School of Law takes seriously these principles and expects all students to do the same.

-Misconduct, as defined herein, is subject to discipline, which may include suspension or expulsion, as well as communication of the charge and/or punishment to employers, other educational institutions, and relevant bar admission agencies.
+Misconduct, as defined herein, is subject to discipline, which may include suspension or expulsion, as well as communication of the charge and/or sanction to employers, other educational institutions, and relevant bar admission agencies.